Kabul: Antiquity

 The origin of Kabul, who built it and when, is largely unknown.
-The Rigveda, composed between 2000 and 1500 BCE and one of the four canonical texts of Hinduism, and the Avesta, the primary canon of texts of Zoroastrianism, refer to the Kabul River and to a settlement called Kubha.
+The Rigveda, composed between 2000 and 1500 BC and one of the four canonical texts of Hinduism, and the Avesta, the primary canon of texts of Zoroastrianism, refer to the Kabul River and to a settlement called Kubha.

-The Kabul valley was part of the Median Empire (c.
+The Kabul Valley was part of the Median Empire (c.
 678–549).
 In 549 BC, the Median Empire was annexed by Cyrus the Great and Kabul became part the Achaemenid Empire (c.
 550–330).
 During that period, Kabul became a center of learning for Zoroastrianism, followed by Buddhism and Hinduism.
 An inscription on Darius the Great's tombstone lists Kabul as one of the 29 countries of the Achaemenid Empire.